+Statistic value name Unit Description Description Output 1 2 Sync Ack Time, Max (Mirror synchronization ACK response time, maximum value) Millisecond Time that elapses between mirror synchronization data being sent to the other server and ACK being received from the other server.
+3 The maximum value of all such times is output.
+This value is used as a reference to determine Ack Timeout of the Mirror Driver tab that is set with the mirror disk resource or hybrid disk resource.
+LOG (A) synchronization data that results in an ACK timeout is excluded from the measurement.
+The value to be output is the time after the mirror daemon (mirror agent) starts.
+Sync Ack Time, Cur (Mirror synchronization ACK response time, latest value) Millisecond Of the lengths of time needed for mirror synchronization data ACK reception, this value is the time that needed for the most recent ACK reception.
+3 LOG (A) However, mirror synchronization data that results in an ACK timeout is excluded from the measurement.

-Statistic value name Unit 1 Description Output 2 Recovery Ack Time, Max (Mirror recovery ACK response time, maximum value) Millisecond Time that elapses between mirror recovery data being sent to the other server and ACK being received from the other server The maximum value of all such times is output.
-LOG (A) This value is used as a reference to determine Ack Timeout of the Mirror Driver tab that is set with the mirror disk resource or hybrid disk resource.
+T Tom provided page Statistic value name Unit 1 Description Output 2 Recovery Ack Time, Max (Mirror recovery ACK response time, maximum value) Millisecond Time that elapses between mirror recovery data being sent to the other server and ACK being received from the other server The maximum value of all such times is output.
+This value is used as a reference to determine Ack Timeout of the Mirror Driver tab that is set with the mirror disk resource or hybrid disk resource.
 However, mirror synchronization data that results in an ACK timeout is excluded from the measurement.
 The value to be output is the time after the mirror daemon (mirror agent) starts.
-Recovery Ack Time, Max2 (Mirror recovery ACK response time, maximum value during a certain period) Millisecond Maximum value of the time that elapses between mirror recovery data being sent to the other server and ACK being received from the other server.
-LOG (A) The maximum value during one sampling period is output.
-However, mirror synchronization data that results in an ACK timeout is excluded from the measurement.
-Recovery Ack Time, Cur (Mirror recovery ACK response time, latest value) Millisecond Time that elapses between the mirror recovery data being sent to the other server and ACK being received from the other server The value to be output is the time needed for the most recent ACK reception.
-LOG (A) However, mirror synchronization data that results in an ACK timeout is excluded from the measurement.
+LOG (A)